An Events Mentality with Head to the Heart™ Confirmation

 It's difficult to avoid the bone-crushing power of the "C" word: Confirmation.
 In most mainline denominations, this word has taken on a life of its own, with more baggage than an airport terminal.

-When talking about Head to the Heart (H2H), we sometimes get some pushback when we speak of the “events” mentality of our system.
-It’s hard for people to lose the old idea of confirmation as a “sit-in-rows-and-listen” classroom experience.
-We challenge pastors and parents to think of our Theme Events as more than just class, but as events and as more than instruction but ministry.
-To do this, and do it well, you first need to lose all the baggage of the past.
+When talking about Head to the Heart (H2H), we sometimes get pushback when we speak of the "events" mentality of our system.
+It's hard for people to shed the old idea of confirmation as a "sit-in-rows-and-listen" classroom experience.
+We challenge pastors and parents to think of our Theme Events as more than just class, as events, and as more than instruction but ministry.
+To do that well, you first need to lose the baggage of the past.

 Somewhere along the line, we concluded that lecture is the best way to tackle confirmation education.
-However, as brain research tells us, lecture is the least effective way to reach adolescents.
-Despite this, many churches continue with a lecture approach to education.
+Brain research tells us otherwise: lecture is among the least effective ways to reach adolescents.
+Despite this, many churches carry on with it.
 Why?
 Is it because they have some magic system that makes their lectures more engaging?
-Or is it that most pastors and youth workers are overworked and overwhelmed, and prefer the path of least resistance when it comes to running a confirmation program?
+Or is it that most pastors and youth workers are overworked and stretched thin, and prefer the path of least resistance when it comes to running a confirmation program?

-Whatever the reason, H2H churches that think in terms of “events-teaching” have better success.
-So, the question is, how do you think with an “events mentality?”
-It’s simple, really: pace, punch, and personal attention.
+Whatever the reason, H2H churches that think in terms of "events-teaching" have better success.
+So how do you develop that events mentality?
+It comes down to three things: pace, punch, and personal attention.

-When we talk about “pace”, we mean being intentional about moving things along at a brisk pace.
-Pay attention to transitions between event segments and make sure everyone involved watches the clock.
+Pace means being intentional about keeping things moving.
+Pay attention to transitions between segments and make sure everyone involved is watching the clock.

-Easy, huh?
-Well, maybe not for one person, but with an assistant or small team of people all focused on a specific part of the evening, you can put together a meaningful and fun Theme Event for your kids that transcends the standard lecture.
+Simple in concept, maybe not so simple for one person to pull off alone.
+But with an assistant or a small team, each focused on a specific part of the evening, you can put together a meaningful and fun Theme Event that leaves the standard lecture in the dust.